The Graduate Certificate in Culture, Health, and Human Development

 A core CHHD activity is its interdisciplinary graduate seminar, offered biennially in the spring semester in coordination with a colloquium series, and a CHHD Project Seminar, which results in student projects.

 The CHHD also serves as a context for interdisciplinary communication and the generation of research collaborations among participating faculty members, as well as the generation of unique training opportunities for advanced graduate and professional students.
-These efforts have supported in part by funding from the National Institute of Child Health and Human Development and the National Science Foundation.
+These efforts have been supported in part by funding from the National Institute of Child Health and Human Development and the National Science Foundation.